atlet99/yaml-encrypter-decrypter/README.md

 3. Restores the original formatting after encryption/decryption

 This approach ensures that folded style sections are not corrupted during encryption/decryption operations.

+## Security Considerations

+- Passwords should be at least 15 characters long
+- Strong passwords should include uppercase, lowercase, numbers, and special characters
+- Only the Argon2id algorithm is fully supported for production use
+- Protected memory is used for encryption keys but not for all data